pantos837/Parallel-SDF-to-TSV-Converter-using-RDKit-and-Multiprocessing/README.md

     RDKit Integration: Makes use of RDKit's capabilities for handling chemical structures, including converting molecules to SMILES notation.
     Customizable: Easily adjustable to the number of processes required for parallel processing.

-Certainly!
-Here's a potential GitHub description for your code:
-Parallel SDF to TSV Converter using RDKit and Multiprocessing

 This Python script leverages the RDKit chemistry toolkit and multiprocessing to efficiently convert chemical structure data from Structure Data Files (SDF) to a Tab-Separated Values (TSV) format.
 The conversion includes extracting compound IDs and SMILES representations of molecules.
 Features